A man in a wheelchair works at a desk with a laptop, while a woman standing next to him points at a paper.

 Transitioning to a heat pump system doesn’t have to be overwhelming.
 Here’s how homeowners can take the first step:

-1. Evaluate Energy Needs: Assess your home’s heating and cooling requirements to sort out the right heat pump model.
+1. Evaluate Energy Needs: Assess your home’s heating and cooling requirements to determine the right heat pump model.

 2. Consult Professionals: Work with a trusted HVAC company to ensure proper installation and maximum efficiency.